SCMdotcomAdmin/surveillancecameraman.com/README.md

 I am assuming you have basic knowledge of how to set up back end like PHPBB and PHP & MYSQL.
 The source code provided, only includes the front end.
 If you want to mirror the forum, you will have to set up your own backend.

-## Hosting your mirror from the clear-net
+## Hosting your mirror on the clear-net
 If you are hosting your mirrored version of SurveillanceCameraMan.com on the clear-net.
 There are few things you **MUST** set up first.

 ###### Buy A Domain Name